🚔 Criminal Traffic Offenses in Fort Lauderdale and South Florida

-📋 Penalties may include:
+📋 Potential penalties include:

 - Jail or probation

-- Fines and court costs
+- Heavy fines and court costs

 - A permanent criminal record

-🚗 Common Criminal Traffic Charges in Florida
+🚗 Common Criminal Traffic Charges We Defend

-- Driving with a Suspended License (DWLS) – Fla.
+- Driving With a Suspended License (DWLS) – Fla.
 Stat. § 322.34

 - Habitual Traffic Offender (HTO) – Fla.
 Stat. § 322.264